Hosting and bandwidth provided by MacAce.net.

-Unfortunately, this SSD is not compatible with the current "Late 2013" models, but OWC is hard at work on a PCIe 2.0-based SSD that will be compatible with these systems and plans to release it "next year."
+Unfortunately, this SSD is not compatible with the discontinued "Late 2013" and current "Mid-2014" models, but OWC is hard at work on a PCIe 2.0-based SSD that will be compatible with these systems and plans to release it this year (2014).

 Photo Credit: Apple, Inc. (13-Inch Retina Display MacBook Pro)